7 Lessons Learned from Studying Real Self Defense Encounters

 I’ve seen people take this information and use it to justify getting a weak, low capacity gun or to even avoid training with their gun.
 That is a very bad idea.
 Not all criminals run at the first sign of trouble.
 Even those that do run at trouble, often get shots off while retreating.

 First one to get shots on targets usually wins

 It takes great mental fortitude to power through a gunshot wound or even retain proper shooting technique when getting shot at.
 This means that most of the time, the first person to get shots on target wins.

 Since defenders don’t get to pick the time and place of the attack, we have to react to the ambush set by the attackers.
 That doesn’t give us much time to react, let alone prepare.
-It is critical for self-defenders to be capable of a fast draw stroke and accurate shots on target right after that.
+It is critical for self-defenders to be capable of a fast draw from a holster and accurate shots on target right after that.

 Often, self-defenders have to counter ambush the criminals after they’ve begun their crime.
 Sometimes the window for a counter ambush is the criminal turning around to shake someone down or go for the register.
 Here’s an example.

 Do you have the skills to get a quick and smooth draw in a short window of opportunity?

 In fact, about 50% of the time there’s multiple attackers.
 Often the second or third attacker is a “trailing accomplice” – someone who hangs behind after the first criminal moves in.
 In a self-defense encounter, it is critical to avoid tunnel vision and look for a trailing accomplice who is moving in after a delay and could attack you while you’re dealing with the first threat.
 This commonality of multiple attackers is also why low capacity handguns suck for self-defense.